lukcnt/hogwarts-game/README.md

 The game will offer options and you will need to write the right ones to win.

 ## How to use
-You can test the program accessing the [Replit link](https://replit.com/@LukCnt/hogwarts-game?v=1) and clicking on the "Run" green button.
+You can try the program accessing the [Replit link](https://replit.com/@LukCnt/hogwarts-game?v=1) and clicking on the "Run" green button.
 For a better experience is recommended to run on fullscreen.